Cheapest Car Insurance in New Hampshire

-New Hampshire is the only state where car insurance is not legally required.
-Drivers can show financial responsibility instead.
-Those who purchase insurance pay some of the lowest rates in the country: full coverage averages $82/month, 33% below the national average, ranking fifth most affordable of 50 states.
-MMG, a regional insurer, leads full coverage at $60/month and also leads standalone young drivers.
-Mapfre charges females a flat $107/month from ages 21 to 25, with no gender differentiation across five consecutive ages, a unique pricing structure among state markets.
+New Hampshire is the only state where car insurance is not legally required, allowing drivers to demonstrate financial responsibility instead.
+Drivers who purchase insurance pay some of the lowest rates in the country: full coverage averages $82 per month, 33% below the national average, ranking fifth most affordable among all 50 states.
+MMG, a regional insurer operating in New Hampshire, Maine and Vermont, leads full coverage at $60 per month and also leads standalone young driver rates.
+Mapfre Insurance charges female drivers a flat $107 per month from ages 21 to 25, with no rate differentiation across five consecutive ages, a unique pricing structure among New Hampshire insurers.

 Cheapest in New Hampshire by coverage type